 These elite units can not operate without cohesion.
 These units are more important than you are.
 These units are what keeps my precious nieces safe from the purest evils of the world.
 You do not get to fuck that up.
 Your feelings are not more important than that.
 You will be harassed, and not because you are a woman, rather because you haven’t proven shit.
 You haven’t shown that you make the team stronger, not weaker.
 Being in Special Operations doesn’t make you special, your undying, unwavering commitment and contribution to further advance the lineage of excellence does.
 If you have an ounce of doubt you will be a positive contributing factor to mission success, stay home.
 This goes for the wannabe men out there too.

 The Canadian military integrated their forces over twenty-six years ago.
 Not every woman has been a perfect fit.
 The same can be said for the male population entering the same jobs.
 More than two and a half decades post integration, females occupy under two and a half percent of active duty combat jobs.
 The truly crucial aspect of this example should be evident to us.
 The people who truly want to fight for their country have the ability to do so.
 Isn’t that what we, as Americans, are about too?

 If we are truly the shining beacon of liberty, equality, and freedom the world over, shouldn’t our actions support our boisterous words?
 Shouldn’t our military, the greatest in the world, be a distinct representative of that?

 Should you be?

 *Note: I would not typically cite an online chat forum, however, the reason is to show the dates of known standards being over five years ago.

-This article first appeared in The Havok Journal in March 2016.
+This first appeared in The Havok Journal March 22, 2016.